NothingAG/constitution/constitution.md

 ### 3.6 SUB-CIRCLES

 A circle may expand any of its defined roles into full circles.
 The role then becomes a **sub-circle** , with the original circle as its **super-circle**.
 The guide of the super-circle may specify who fills the guide role of the sub-circle, following the rules in section 3.3.
-Furthermore, each sub-circle elects a care taker (see [Nothing Interactive's Peerdom Map](https://nothing.peerdom.org)), which cannot be the same person as the guide.
+Furthermore, each sub-circle elects a care taker (see [Nothing's Peerdom Map](https://nothing.peerdom.org)), which cannot be the same person as the guide.

 ### 3.6.1 MODIFYING SUB-CIRCLES